itzychuu1920/20_Day_Python_project/README.md

 We always used to play this game with our friends.
 Try playing it with computer.
 Basic things.
 But still fun to play.
 Happy Learning

+Project 4:
+Day 4 of learning python using simple projects.
+Today we created a concession stand programs which takes food order and calculates the total and give it back.
+Basically a menu '_'
+This project helped me practice working with dictionaries, loops, and user-driven workflows.
+Happy Learning

+Project 5:
+Day 5 of learning python using simple projects.
+Today we created a message encryptor.
+It uses a random character, digit, symbols to replace the letters of a message we give.
+Each time it uses a random order.
+Helped me learn functions in python, random library etc.
+Happy Learning